BIBSYSDEV/track-changes-to-aws-terms-and-conditions/miro/master-cloud-agreement.md

 ## Master Cloud Agreement

+Any translated versions of the Agreement in a language other than English are provided as a courtesy only.
+In the event of any conflict or discrepancy between any translated version of the Agreement and the English language version, [the English language version](https://miro.com/legal/master-cloud- agreement/) shall prevail.

+Any translated versions of the Agreement in a language other than English are provided as a courtesy only.
+In the event of any conflict or discrepancy between any translated version of the Agreement and the English language version, [the English language version](https://miro.com/legal/master-cloud- agreement/) shall prevail.

+Any translated versions of the Agreement in a language other than English are provided as a courtesy only.
+In the event of any conflict or discrepancy between any translated version of the Agreement and the English language version, [the English language version](https://miro.com/legal/master-cloud- agreement/) shall prevail.

 This is the standard cloud agreement applicable to Miro’s Enterprise Plan users.
 Miro requires a signed Order Form for Enterprise Plan purchases.
 For Orders executed prior to February 1, 2024, please refer to the [Prior Master